tapanther/Tritan/docs/CultOfFive.md

 - *Proclamation of the Word* :

-    The primary tradition of the [Cult of Five][Cult of Five], a rotation of clerics perform selected readings from the Holy Scrolls on the Ides and Kalends of every moon.
+    The primary tradition of the Cult of Five, a rotation of clerics perform selected readings from the Holy Scrolls on the Ides and Kalends of every moon.

 - *Consecration of the Elements* :